TimothyJAndrus/Always-For-The-Better/README.md

 ## Known Bugs
 > :bug: Account: checkboxes are being saved as "on", not "true/false" no matter if they are checked or left empty.
+> :bug: Mentor and Mentee pages: there are not four images in a row before the next row of images begins.
 > :ant: Contact page: mail form is non-functional by design; it does not actually send an email.
 > :ant: Home: More and Less buttons are functioning as toggles, and not changing color when clicked.
 > :ant: User-Detail page: Sizing of the card is incorrect.
 Icon on bottom of card are not exploring.